EonConsulting/EmailSMS/README.md

-# PHPStencil
+# EmailSMS

-All the documentation can be found here: [PHPStencil Wiki](https://github.com/EonConsulting/PHPStencil/wiki)
+All the documentation can be found here: [EmailSMS Wiki](https://github.com/EonConsulting/EmailSMS/wiki)